-Sarah E. Blackwell (Ph.D. in Hispanic Linguistics, University of Pittsburgh, 1994; M.A. in Spanish, Middlebury College in Madrid, 1983; B.S. in Speech/Language Pathology, Northwestern University, 1980) specializes in semantics, pragmatics, and discourse analysis and has research interests in cognitive and functional linguistics, discourse reference and anaphora, discourse connectives and markers, and pragmatic variation and discourse coherence in Spanish and English.
-She is the author of the book Implicatures in Discourse: The Case of Spanish NP Anaphora (John Benjamins, 2003), in which she analyzes Spanish conversations and oral film narratives to seek support for a pragmatic theory of anaphora.
-Dr. Blackwell's articles on Spanish anaphora have appeared in Hispania (1998) and the Journal of Pragmatics (2000, 2001).
-More recently, her research has focused on the pragmatic and cognitive motivations influencing native Spanish speakers' and L2 Spanish learners' use and omission of subject pronouns, the influence of cognitive and interactional 'frames' on native Spanish speakers' spoken discourse, and the semantics and (meta) pragmatics of discourse connectives in Spanish.
-Dr. Blackwell was Special Issues Editor of the Journal of Pragmatics from 2003-2008 and currently serves on the editorial board of the journal.
+My main areas of interest include pragmatics and semantics, discourse analysis, cognitive and functional linguistics, discourse reference and anaphora, discourse connectives/markers, and pragmatic variation in Spanish and English.
+Recently, my research has focused on the pragmatic and cognitive motivations influencing native Spanish speakers' and L2 Spanish learners' use of referring expressions (NPs, pronouns, null subjects), the influence of cognitive and interactional frames on spoken discourse, and the use of discourse connectives and markers in Spanish and English.
+I was Special Issues Editor of the Journal of Pragmatics from 2003-2008 and currently serve on the editorial board of the journal.

 Recent Peer Reviewed Research Articles:

 Blackwell, Sarah E. 2018.
 "Frames of reference and antecedentless anaphora in Spanish conversation."
 Journal of Psycholinguistic Research, 47, 283-305..